theboyWhoCriedWoolf/tech-exercise/README.md

-# Apollo tutorial
+# Apollo/React Exercise

-This is the fullstack app for the [Apollo tutorial](http://apollographql.com/docs/tutorial/introduction.html). 🚀
+This is the fullstack exercise 🚀

 ## File structure

 The app is split out into two folders:

-- `start`: Starting point for the tutorial
+- `start`: Starting point for the exercise
-- `final`: Final version

 From within the `start` and `final` directories, there are two folders (one for `server` and one for `client`).